Westchester County DWI Attorneys

 Have you been arrest for a DWI in New York?
 It is important that you seek an aggressive DUI lawyer to defend you in your case.
 A DWI conviction in New York can result in severe penalties that can last for years after your arrest.

 At Proto, Sachs & Brown, LLP, we go above any beyond to ensure our clients have the best defense possible.
 We care deeply about each and every one of our clients.
 Your success is our success and that is what our DUI defense attorneys strive for.
-Our DWI lawyers have offices conveniently located throughout Westchester County including White Plains, Peekskill ,New York.
+Our DWI attorneys have offices conveniently located throughout Westchester County including White Plains, Peekskill ,New York.

 DWI Penalties in NY